After MyPillow CEO starts spouting election misinformation on Newsmax, anchor walks off show

 Then the anchor simply got up and walked off the set.
 His co-anchor, former Fox News anchor Heather Childers, was tasked with taking over the segment and trying to calm Lindell down.

-A spokesperson for Lindell and MyPillow did not immediately responded to a request for comment.
+A spokesperson for Lindell and MyPillow did not immediately respond to a request for comment.
 “Newsmax and its anchor only wanted to make clear that it has found no evidence of software manipulation involving the election,” network spokesman Brian Peterson said in a statement to The Washington Post.
 “However, Mr. Lindell is entitled to his own opinion and has a different viewpoint than ours.”

 Something similar happened in late December, when Lindell was cut off during a Newsmax segment after saying that “the biggest fraud is the Dominion machines.”

-While Newsmax has been able to win over some conservative viewers, Tuesday’s clash could tamp down enthusiasm for the network among former president Trump’s strongest supporters.
+While Newsmax has been able to win over some conservative viewers, Tuesday’s clash could tamp down enthusiasm for the network among Trump’s strongest supporters.

 “Newsmax is a joke!” one wrote on Twitter.